hiraeth-php/twig-markdown/README.md

-This package provides markdown functionality in twig templates for the Hiraeth Nano Framework.
+This package provides markdown functionality in Twig templates for the Hiraeth Nano Framework.